 A library is a good place to go when you feel unhappy, for there, in a book, you may find encouragement and comfort.E.B.
 White, American author

 Amidst all responsibilities and hectic social life, there’s hardly any time for mindful rest, especially when there’s no place where to enjoy some leisure time.
 A dedicated space for peaceful activities such as reading a novel, catching up on the latest episodes of your favorite show or pampering yourself, serves as a reminder to take a breather.

 Coziness is of the essence.
-Fill this space with comfortable furniture, lots and lots of pillows, and a salt lamp, essential oil dispenser or incense.
+Fill this space with comfortable furniture, lots and lots of pillows, and a warm blanket to tuck yourself in.

 It has long been an axiom of mine that the little things are infinitely the most important.Sir Arthur Conan Doyle, British author